ahuacate/pve-host/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-host-setup/master/pve_host_setup_installer.sh)"
 ```

-On completion you will see on your CLI terminal words **"Success"** and your PVE host login credentials.
+On completion, you will see on your CLI terminal words **"Success"** and your PVE host login credentials.

-Note: We recommended you establish a SSH connection from a computer CLI terminal or with a application like Putty (a free SSH and telnet client for Windows) https://www.putty.org instead of using the Proxmox web interface CLI shell.
+Note: We recommended you establish an SSH connection from a computer CLI terminal or with an application like Putty (a free SSH and telnet client for Windows) https://www.putty.org instead of using the Proxmox web interface CLI shell.

 # 5. Other PVE Host Stuff